Bureau of Investigation and Statistics: Sino-Japanese War period

 On 21 December 1939, Ding was almost killed when his mistress Zheng Pingru, a girl born to a Chinese father and a Japanese mother, led him into a Juntong assassination attempt.
 When Ding ordered his men to execute Zheng, then aged 22, she asked them not to shoot her in the face, so she would still be beautiful at her funeral, a request that No. 76 execution squad honored.
 This incident is generally believed to have been the inspiration for the 1979 novella Lust, Caution by Eileen Chang, which in turn inspired the 2007 film Lust, Caution.
 On Christmas Eve 1939, Chen Mingchu, a former Juntong agent who had joined the No. 76 organization was assassinated by the Juntong agents at the Huierdeng nightclub in Shanghai.
 Chen and his twenty bodyguards were celebrating Christmas on the floor of the nightclub when a group of Juntong agents armed with machine-guns burst in to gun down Chen and his bodyguards.
 On 8 September 1940, Zhou Guangshi, the chief of Juntong operations in occupied China was captured by the Kempeitai who tortured and executed him.
 By late 1941, most of the Juntong agents operating in the major cities occupied by Japan were either killed or captured.

 Various "guerrilla command" and "traffic police" groups under the NBIS carried out a wide range of covert espionage and counterintelligence activities against the Japanese and Japanese collaborators.
 In 1942, the Sino-American Cooperative Organization was founded, which led to 3,000 Americans being sent to China for joint operations with the Juntong.
 Dai's relations with the Office of Strategic Services (OSS) were unfriendly and at one point Dai warned William "Wild Bill" Donovan, the chief of the OSS: "If the OSS tries to operate outside of SACO, I will kill your agents".
 The Juntong co-operated with the OSS in parachuting agents, mostly Chinese-Americans, behind Japanese lines, but relations were stained in 1943 when the OSS sent Ilya Andreyevich Tolstoy to Tibet to contact the Dalai Lama as China's government did not recognize Tibet's de facto independence.
 China regarded Tibet, which had become de facto independent in 1911, as a breakaway province that was still legally part of China.
 China greatly resented the Tolstoy mission as a tacit American recognition of Tibetan independence.
-From 1937-41, more than 18,000 NBIS intelligence agents lost their lives, and by the end of the war the number had increased to more than 45,000.
+From 1937 to 1941, more than 18,000 NBIS intelligence agents lost their lives, and by the end of the war the number had increased to more than 45,000.